nataliemp28/WDI_London_Project_2/README.md

 <h2>What Next</h2>

-<p>We would have liked to add a method of contacting the player through the app, such as some kind of messaging service.</p>
+<p>We would have liked to add a method of contacting the player through the app, such as some kind of messaging service.
+We also wanted each user to be able to calculate their journey to the tennis court and find the best route once they had agreed on a location.</p>

 https://project-2-game-set-match.herokuapp.com/